jihyungy/academic-kickstart/content/project/supercontinuum/index.md

 slides: ""
 ---

 Low temperature fuel kinetics is critical to sustainable automotive propulsion systems development.
-However, existing models
+However, existing models do not reliably reproduce realworld outcomes partially due to the limited experimental results.

+This sensor is specifically designed to probe specific pyrolysis products that may form during low-temperature fuel pyrolysis.
+The sensor is based on supercontinuum light source, a broadband laser source capable of ouputing across the entire visible and the near-IR spectrum.
+This source was mated with a fast spectru-resolving diagnostic technique tor probe absorption spectra of key species present during fuel pyrolysis.
+The sensor is currently under active development and characterization.